Student Activities and Waivers

 - Completed waivers must be maintained for one (1) year after the date of activity for students who are 18 years of age or over as of the date of the activity.
 For students under the age of 18 on the date of the activity, the completed waiver must be maintained for one (1) year after the minor student reaches 18 years of age.

 Questions?
-Contact the Office of University Counsel and Compliance at 622-6693 or at email@example.com for assistance.
+Contact the Office of University Counsel by phone at 622-6693 or by email for assistance.

 |General Waiver||88.53 KB|